AviatrixSystems/Docs/HowTos/secure_networking_microsegmentation.rst

 An app domain traffic flow can belong to more than one rule.
 If this occurs, the priority of the rule determines the action that is taken first.

-1. In CoPilot, navigate to Security > Micro-Segmentation > Policies.
+1. In CoPilot, navigate to Security > Micro-Segmentation > Policy.
-2. On the Policies tab, click +RULE.
+2. On the Policy tab, click +RULE.
 3. Enter a name for the rule.
 4. Select the Source App Domains -- these domains originate (bi-directional) traffic.
 5. Select the Destination App Domains -- these domains terminate (bi-directional) traffic.